Cold case

 A cold case is a crime, or a suspected crime, that has not yet been fully resolved and is not the subject of a current criminal investigation, but for which new information could emerge from new witness testimony, re-examined archives, new or retained material evidence, or fresh activities of a suspect.
-New technological methods developed after the crime was committed can be used on the surviving evidence to analyse causes, often with conclusive results.
+New technological methods developed after the crime was committed can be used on the surviving evidence for analysis often with conclusive results.

 Characteristics

 Violent or major crime

 Typically, cold cases are violent and other major felony crimes, such as murder and rape, which—unlike unsolved minor crimes—are generally not subject to a statute of limitations.
 Sometimes disappearances can also be considered cold cases if the victim has not been seen or heard from for some time, such as the case of Natalee Holloway or the Beaumont children.

+The rate of cold cases being solved is slowly declining; soon less than 30% will be solved per year.
 About 35% of those cases are not cold cases at all.
-Some cases become instantly cold when a seeming closed (solved) case is re-opened due to the discovery of new evidence pointing away from the original suspect(s).
+Some cases become instantly cold when a seemingly closed (solved) case is re-opened due to the discovery of new evidence pointing away from the original suspect(s).
 Other cases are cold when the crime is discovered well after the fact—for example, by the discovery of human remains.
 Some cases become classified cold cases when a case that had been originally ruled an accident or suicide is re-designated as murder when new evidence emerges.

 The John Christie murders is a notable case when Timothy Evans was wrongly executed for the alleged murders of his wife and child.
 Many other bodies were later found in the house where they lived with Christie, and he was then executed for the crimes.
 The case helped a campaign against capital punishment in Britain.

 Identifying a suspect

 A case is considered unsolved until a suspect has been identified, charged, and tried for the crime.
 A case that goes to trial and does not result in a conviction can also be kept on the books pending new evidence.
 In some cases, a suspect, often called a "person of interest" or "subject" is identified early on but no evidence definitively linking the subject to the crime is found at that time and more often than not the subject is not forthcoming with a confession.
 This often happens in cases where the subject has an alibi, alibi witnesses, or lack of forensic evidence.
 Eventually, the alibi is disproved, the witnesses recanted their statements or advances in forensics helped bring the subjects to justice.
 Sometimes a case is not solved but forensic evidence helps to determine that the crimes are serial crimes.
-The BTK case and Original Night Stalker (the latter pending trial as of April 24, 2018) cases are such examples.
+The BTK case and Original Night Stalker cases are such examples.
 The Texas Rangers have established a website in the hopes that it shall elicit new information and investigative leads.